ably/ably-js/README.md

 #### Serverside usage with webpack

-Add 'ably' to `externals` in your webpack config to exclude it from webpack processing, and require and use it in as a external module using require('ably') as above.
+If you are using a version older than 1.2.5 you will need to add 'ably' to `externals` in your webpack config to exclude it from webpack processing, and require and use it in as a external module using require('ably') as above.

 ### For browsers